ComputerMentorsGroup/MTA-SoftwareDev/Lesson-1/README.md

         * **This is a very important rule in C#**
 * The next two `}` Curly brackets end the Main function code block and then the MainClass code block
     * **Any Every opening curly bracket `{` must end with a closing bracket `}`.
 This is a rule in C# with no exceptions!**

+# Exercise

+Change the program above to print "Goodbye world" to the console instead of Hello World.